gzzyyxh/Quafu/README.md

 # Falco

-Falco is a small soc which has a certain number of peripherals mounted on the wishbone bus, and its core is a 32-bit pipeline and sequential processor written in verilog.
+Falco is a small soc which has a certain number of peripherals mounted on the wishbone bus, and its core is a 32-bit pipeline and sequential processor written in verilog(for running [RVOS](https://github.com/plctlab/riscv-operating-system-mooc)).

 ## Implemented ISAs